How to write a business plan in 12 steps (2024 edition)

 You should also provide a balance forecast projecting total assets, total liabilities and net assets over 1, 2 and 3 years, and a profit and loss forecast for the same periods detailing gross profit/net sales, total expenses and net profit/loss.
 Finally, you should also provide a cashflow forecast month by month over the next year.

 It’s also a good idea to speak to an expert like an accountant or bookkeeper about your finances and get advice on how best to present them in this all-important section of your business plan.
-Get in touch with an MYOB-certified accountant or bookkeeper.

 11. Detail how much funding is needed